1. About this guidance

 1.1 Who is this guidance for?

-This guidance is for UK Public Sector organisations, their agencies and their suppliers who are considering deploying Good for Enterprise and/or Good Dynamics, both of which are developed by Good Technology.
+This guidance is for UK Public Sector organisations, their agencies and their suppliers who are considering deploying Good for Enterprise and/or Good Dynamics - collectively referred to as Good-enabled applications.
 It is written for system administrators and information risk owners responsible for deploying End User Devices (EUDs) for remote working at OFFICIAL.

-Readers are expected to be familiar with the operation and functionality of Good for Enterprise and/or Good Dynamics in addition to the EUD Platform Security Guidance, which this guidance builds on.
+Readers are expected to be familiar with the operation and functionality of Good for Enterprise and/or Good Dynamics in addition to the EUD Platform Security Guidance and BYOD guidance, which this guidance builds on.

 GFE is an application suite which aims to protect a device’s email, contact information and calendar, in addition to providing a secure browser and camera.
-This is done by creating an enterprise-managed container that allows technical controls to be enforced in the absence of ones provided by the underlying platform.
+This is done by creating a corporately-managed container that allows technical controls to be enforced in the absence of ones provided by the underlying platform.

 GD refers to two similar solutions from Good Technology; a Software Development Kit (SDK) and an application ‘wrapping’ toolkit.